Why I love cooking. Why I love teaching cooking.

 Connect all these dots and see the magic unfold within and around you!

 Update: We’re so proud of the work we’ve done in our hands-on teaching and dinner party classes.
 Working with you, our clients has played such an important part in the new direction of Tree House Kitchen as a food literacy company, specializing in problem-solving skills and resources for busy families, and community members – like you!
-We hope you enjoy reading about our past classes, and also where we’re headed in 2017, and beyond.
+We hope you enjoy reading about our past classes, and also where we’re headed moving forward.